San Andrés Tuxtla: Socioeconomics

-The municipality is classified as having a medium level of socioeconomic marginalization, with 70.9% living in poverty and 22.6% living in extreme poverty.
-Agriculture employs 32.6% of the working population, with 18.5% working in industry and 48.4% in commerce and services.
+The municipality is classified as having a medium level of socioeconomic marginalization, with 75.2% living in poverty and 24.7 living in extreme poverty.
+Agriculture employs 25.9% of the working population, with 21.8 working in industry and 51.4% in commerce and services.

-Main crops by volume are corn, mango and tobacco.
+Main crops by volume are corn, mango and sugar cane.
 Most livestock is cattle, followed by domestic fowl, pigs and goats.
 Traditional dishes are based on local agriculture and include frijoles con chonegui, Puerco al acuyo, tamales, momocho, chochogo, chagalapoli, ilama and malanga.

 San Andrés Tuxtla is best known for the production of tobacco and cigars and cigarettes with their cigars considered the best in Mexico, and Winston Churchill is said to have favored cigars from the area.
 The area's tobacco history began in the 19th century when Cuban and German immigrants and decided that they could grow fine tobacco and make cigars here for export to Europe.
 Today, the area produces some of the finest cigars in the world.
 All steps from the growing of tobacco, to curing to wrapping are all done in the municipality with San Andres's own experts to assure quality.
 Torcedores, or those who create the cigars from cured tobacco leaves, apprentice for two years.
 Many families have worked in the industry for generations, with children learning the work as children in family workshops which make both cigars and cigarettes.

 The best known local producer of cigars is Te Amo in Sihuapan, ranked as among the best cigar producers in the world.
 The enterprise employs and average of 350 people although times of peak demand can raise this number to 1,200.
 Te Amo and other producers have large “houses” in which tobacco leaves are dried and fermented using firewood and steam over a course of fifteen days.
 The dried and fermented leaves are rehydrated for deveining and rolling.
 After this, the cigars are stored for one or two years before going to market.
 The flavor of the cigar depends on the selected leaves.
 Te Amo produces five kinds of cigars which vary in diameter and length.

 Other notable tobacco producers include Matacapan, Sihuapan, La Constancia and El Salto.

-156.5 km of main highway, mostly state-maintained roads.
+There are 161 km of main highway, mostly state-maintained roads.
 The main highway through the area is Federal Highway 180.